aws-samples/automatically-extending-amazon-s3-object-lock-retention/README.md

 **Note:**

-1. Failed task in each Batch Operations Job.
-The manifest file automatically generated from Amazon S3 Inventory contains a CSV header row, because [S3 Batch Operations does not support header rows on CSV](https://docs.aws.amazon.com/AmazonS3/latest/userguide/inventory-configure-bops.html) you will notice one failed task in the restore job.
+1. Failed task in Batch Operations Job.
+The manifest file automatically generated from Amazon S3 Inventory contains a CSV header row, because [S3 Batch Operations does not support header rows on CSV](https://docs.aws.amazon.com/AmazonS3/latest/userguide/inventory-configure-bops.html) you will notice **one** failed task in each job.